 It can be alarming to discover that your copyrighted work has been used without authorization.
-But don’t stress – we’ve got your back.
-Take a few deep breaths and start working through these these five steps – the quicker you act, the better.
+We’ve put together these five steps so you can take action on unauthorized use of your work.

 1. Decide what you want